 Abstract:

 The carbon stocks of sweet potatoes and soil respiration were investigated following different types of organic amendments to lay a foundation for further research on carbon sequestration and emission effects in sweet potato ecosystems.
-Fertilization experiments for the sweet potato–wheat rotation system were based on the National Agricultural Experimental Station for Soil Quality in Xuzhou, Jiangsu Province.
-For 2023, five treatments were selected for this experiment: chemical fertilizers (CK), chemical fertilizers combined with wheat straw (ST), chemical fertilizers combined with biochar (BC), chemical fertilizers combined with organic fertilizer (OF), and chemical fertilizers combined with green manure biomass returned to the field (GF).
-This study focused on investigating the yield, aboveground biomass, and carbon content of sweet potatoes during the harvest.
+Fertilization experiments for the sweet potato–wheat rotation system were conducted based on the National Agricultural Experimental Station for Soil Quality in Xuzhou, Jiangsu Province from 2021.
+In 2023, five treatments of the experiment were selected: chemical fertilization (CK), and combined applicaitons of chemical fertilizers with wheat straw (ST), with biochar (BC), with organic fertilizer (OF), and with green manure (GF).
+This study investigated the yield, aboveground biomass, and carbon content of sweet potatoes during the harvest.
 Furthermore, the net primary productivity (NPP) was estimated to characterize the effects of carbon sequestration by plants.
 Soil samples were collected during harvest to analyze physicochemical properties and carbon fractions.
 Soil respiration rates were monitored during the reproductive period.
 The results were as follows: 1) compared to the CK treatment, the ST, BC, OF, and GF treatments significantly increased soil total organic carbon content; the ST and GF treatments significantly decreased soil dissolved organic carbon (DOC) content by 21.3% and 25.2%, respectively, whereas the OF treatment significantly increased DOC content by 12.8%.
-2) Carbon sequestration by vines has ranged from 1 818.02 kg·hm
+2) Carbon sequestration by vines of sweet potatoes ranged from 1 818.02 kg·hm

 −2 to 3 811.72 kg·hm